rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 # Description of the multi-agent framework

-On top of previously added multi-objective functionalities, the following new functionalities were added:
+On top of previously added multi-objective functionalities (described in <a href="https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/README.md"><u>Readme.md</u></a>), I have added the following new functionalities:

+  * API:
     * Data structure and API updates supporting convenient reward collection and calculations of multiple agents.
 (Data structure and API updates for collecting and calculating multi-objective rewards was already previously built by the author).
     * Started Zoo AEC wrapper (not fully complete yet).
   * Agent's observation:
     * Each agent may have its own limited visibility.
     * Optionally (depending on the configuration), the agent's observation may rotate depending on the direction of the agent.